-Capitol Area Commutes (CAC) is a collaborative partnership that seeks to reduce single-occupancy vehicle (SOV) commuting among employees work in the Capitol Area of Saint Paul.
+Capitol Area Commutes (CAC) is a collaborative partnership that seeks to reduce single-occupancy vehicle (SOV) commuting among employees working the Capitol Area of Saint Paul.
 By effectively managing travel and parking demand, CAC partner organizations will improve mobility, health, equity, and access to opportunity for area workers, residents and visitors.

 1. Conduct robust data analysis and stakeholder engagement to inform transportation and land use policies and decisions in the area.

 2. Provide employers actionable policy recommendations to encourage sustainable commuting.

 3. Engage workers with information about commuting choices.